dannyperezz104/odin-rock-paper-scissors/README.md

-# odin-rock-paper-scissors

-Here's a polished and well-structured README for your JavaScript game:

----

 # Rock, Paper, Scissors Game

 Welcome to the **Rock, Paper, Scissors** game, built with JavaScript!
 Challenge the computer and see if you can beat it in a classic best-of-5 showdown!